-This easy carnitas burrito is stuffed with everything you could possibly want: crispy pork carnitas, cilantro rice, cheese, beans, pico, guacamole, and lettuce.
+This carnitas burrito is stuffed with everything you could possibly want: crispy pork carnitas, cilantro rice, cheese, beans, pico, guacamole, and lettuce.

 I give you two ways to make the carnitas.
 You can do it in the slow cooker or in the oven.
 Once the carnitas is made, these burritos take less than 30 minutes to roll up!
 This is a super family-friendly meal that everyone will love!

-Why you’ll love these burritos
+Why you’ll love this burrito recipe

 - Easy to make